The Discovery Collection

 Re-Sealing the Tubes: If you haven’t finished a wine sample, make sure to reseal the tube tightly.
 The caps are designed to maintain the freshness of the wine.

-Step 2: Set the Scene
+Step 2: Set Up Your Tasting

-Choosing Glassware: We recommend using clear, stemmed wine glasses for each wine.
+We recommend using clear, stemmed wine glasses for each wine.
 If you have stemless wine glasses, those are also suitable, but keep in mind that holding the glass in your hands can affect the wine’s temperature.
+The shape of the glass can also influence how you experience the wine.

-Serving Temperature: We recommend refrigerating the Chardonnay sample tube for about 30 minutes before starting your tasting.
+We recommend refrigerating the Chardonnay sample tube for about 30 minutes before starting your tasting.
 This will enhance the flavors and aromas.
 We also recommend chilling the reds for approximately 15 minutes as well so that they reach cellar temperature.

 When you’re ready to begin, assemble your wine tubes in the following order: Chardonnay, Pinot Noir, Fraternity Red Blend.
 You may use a separate glass for each or taste the wines one by one with a single glass.
 If using individual glasses, pour the wines into each glass.

-Step 3: The Tasting Process
+The Wine Tasting Process

 Sight: Hold the glass at a 45-degree angle against a background of white paper.
 Follow our step-by-step guide to evaluating the appearance of wine here.